REVRBE/revrbe-better-memory/README.md

 Contact: REVRBE#7036

 <h4>Update</h4>
 I fixed the code, so it works better than before.
-Also I removed the XOR encryption on the memory operations, but will probably re-add it again soon.
+Also I removed the XOR encryption on the memory operations, but will probably re-add it again soon with a more reliable implementation.